embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 To migrate an existing Embark 3.x Dapp over to use Embark 4 with a third party pipeline, there are few small changes to your Dapp that are needed.

-If you don't plan on starting a project with another pipeline or don't plan of converting, you can skip to [the next section](#New-Web3-plugin).
+NOTE: If you are not interested in using a third party pipeline, you can skip to the next section to [see the rest of the breaking changes needed to migrate a Dapp to Embark 4](#New-Web3-plugin).

 ### Converting to another pipeline